FinleyFraser/LawsforFS/Stapleton County Economy Injuction Act of 2024.md

 **SECTION 16:** The administrator shall be able to hire any citizen to "Agent" or "Supervisor" if qualified.

 **SECTION 17:** The EWC shall be able to remove any Agent or Supervisor by a super-majority vote, and blacklist anyone from the OEA by a unanimous vote.
+Blacklists can be removed by a simple-majority vote.

 **SECTION 18:** The OEA shall be responsible for the administration, distribution, collection, tracking, and anything else necessary related to bonds, loans, and grants.

+**SECTION 19:** No person shall be allowed to be a part of the EWC or OEA if they have an active criminal record that includes any felony, corruption, misuse of public office, or any crime created by this act.

 ---